chef/monitoring-integration-automate/prometheus/Prometheus-agent-installation-configuration.md

 sudo systemctl enable postgres_exporter
 ```

-## Step 5: ReConfigure Prometheus with the Node Exporter data collector
+## Step 5: ReConfigure Prometheus with the Progres Exporter data collector
 Complete this procedure to reconfigure Prometheus server with exporter data collector.

 * Append the /etc/prometheus/prometheus.yml file with the following content